 Dump commands Change commands

-a an na 1927 - Alter Maria Maria

-@DUMP-DIRECTORY-ENTRY @DUMP-PAGE @DUMP-USER-ENTRY @DUMP-OBJECT-ENTRY @DUMP-BIT-FILE @CHANGE-DIRECTORY-ENTRY@CHANGE-PAGE@CHANGE-USER-ENTRY@CHANGE-OBJECT-ENTRY@CHANGE-BIT-FILE
+@DUMP-DIRECTORY-ENTRY @CHANGE-DIRECTORY-ENTRY

+@DUMP-PAGE OCHANGE-PAGE

+@DUMP-USER-ENTRY @CHANGE-USER-ENTRY

+@DUMP-OBJECT-ENTRY @CHANGE-OBJECT-ENTRY

+QDUMP-BIT-FILE @CHANGE-BIT-FILE

 To look at the contents of a location within a page, entry or block, type its address relative to the start of the page, entry or block, followed by a /.
 The contents are then output.